-The first time power is supplied to the MTX-IND terminal (to pin 1 & pin 6 J1 power connector), it will switch on.
+First time MTX-65ULP terminal is powered (pin 1 & pin 6 J1 power connector), it will switch on.

 The modem is fully operational after 4 seconds.
-Logging onto a network may take longer than this and is out of the modem's control.
+Logging onto a network may take longer than this and is outside the control of the modem.